 Yes, all lentils at the store are dried.
-But if you’ve been hanging onto a mason jar full of split red lentils for, um, maybe a year – I blame the move – please don’t use those ones for this recipe.
+But if you’ve been hanging onto a mason jar full of split red lentils for, um, maybe a year – I blame the move – please don’t use those for this.

-Older dried lentils tend to dry out even further and will take significantly longer to cook and get tender, so try to find a fresh bag of them at the grocery store or choose them from a bulk bin that gets refreshed often (i.e. not the bag of lentils that has been sitting in your convenience store for three years on the top shelf).
+Older lentils tend to dry out even further and will take significantly longer to cook and become tender.
+Try to find a fresh bag of them at the grocery store or choose them from a bulk bin that gets refreshed often (i.e. not the bag of lentils that has been sitting in your convenience store for three years on the top shelf).

 I love split red lentils, because they are delicate and small, yet break down in the cooking process and help thicken the soup.
 They also are incredibly good for you and contain lots of fiber and protein.

-Don’t forget to fish the soup by drizzling it with a touch of olive oil, sprinkled parsley, and a generous pile of freshly grated parmigiano-reggiano cheese.
+Don’t forget to finish the soup by drizzling it with a touch of olive oil, sprinkled parsley, and a generous pile of freshly grated parmigiano-reggiano cheese.